roots/sage/README.md

 - `yarn dev` — Compile assets when file changes are made, start Browsersync session
 - `yarn build` — Compile assets for production

-#### Possible bug "scripts/styles not compiled on Win 10/11"
-"ValidationError: Invalid configuration object.
-Webpack has been initialized using a configuration object that does not match the API schema.
-- configuration[0].resolve.modules[2] should be a non-empty string.
--> Folder name or directory path where to find modules."

-Fix: "wsl --install"

 ## Documentation

 - [Sage documentation](https://docs.roots.io/sage/10.x/installation/)